edx/edx-exams/docs/test_plan/proctored_exam.rst

 Dashboard UI Loads Exam Attempts
 --------------------------------
-INSTRUCTIONS: In an incognito window, log in to a staff or instructor account Go to the course view for the course you are testing (the one with all the checkboxes and collapsable course sections), then navigating to the "Instructor" tab to get to the Instructor Dashboard, then navigating to the "Special Exams" tab within the Instructor dashboard.
+INSTRUCTIONS: Create mock exam attempt data in your edx exams admin (If developing locally, this is located at http://localhost:18740/admin/core/examattempt/).
+In an incognito window, log in to a staff or instructor account Go to the course view for the course you are testing (the one with all the checkboxes and collapsable course sections), then navigating to the "Instructor" tab to get to the Instructor Dashboard, then navigating to the "Special Exams" tab within the Instructor dashboard.

 #.
 Clicking on the "Special Exams" tab should load the *new* version of the exams dashboard
     - The old version has two collapsable sections titled "Allowance Section" and "Student Special Exam Attempts"